 With dramatic landscapes, delicious regional cuisines and some of the world’s coolest cities, there’s more than enough to keep you busy for a lifetime in the US.
 The United States of America gives travellers the convenience of Uber, great public transport and the best-mapped roads in the world.

-Explore the US with the confidence of roadside assistance and the enjoyment of cheap rental cars.
 Road trips and city breaks are a highlight, but that’s only really scratching the surface of the things to do in the United States.
-Below you’ll find all of our posts of the best things to do in many of the major cities, National Parks and destinations in the country.
-Enjoy!
+Below you’ll find all of our posts of the best things to do in many of the major cities, National Parks, and destinations in the country.

 Cost Of Travel in The United States

 Budget Travel ($100/day): On the budget end of the spectrum of travel in the US you should be able to get by on $100 per day.
-This is assuming you’re eating out just one time per day and staying in hostel dorm rooms ($20-$60/night).
+This is assuming you’re eating out just one time per day and staying in hostel dorm rooms ($20-$60/night), or camping in the summer.
 This also accounts for some local public transport as well as intercity buses, and leaves you with enough money for one budget meal out per day, assuming you’ll cook at the hostel the rest.

 Where To Stay in The United States

 The US probably has the best accommodation options of any country on earth.
-From tents hanging off of the edge of a cliff face, to luxurious 5-diamond hotels, you’ll find it all here.
-Just know that the price of your accommodation will be your largest expense and hotels and Airbnbs are not cheap here.
+From beautiful cabin homes in the mountains to luxurious 5-diamond hotels, you’ll find it all here.
+Just know that the price of your accommodation will be your largest expense and hotels and Airbnbs are not cheap in the USA.

 Hotels: For a budget hotel or motel room, expect to pay at least $60 per night.
 Generally, the hotels are clean and comfortable, but make sure you check the reviews before staying.

 Hostels: There are plenty of hostels in the US and they generally offer decent value.
-The hostels are a great place to meet other travellers, find useful travel information, and plan onward travels.
+Hostels are a great place to meet other travellers, find useful travel information, and plan onward travels.
 Expect to pay around $20-$60 for a dorm and around $80-$120 for a private room.

 Airbnb: Definitely our favorite places to stay in the US are Airbnbs.
 They generally have a kitchen, which can save you a bit of money on food, and they’re usually more spacious than a hotel room.
 Some of the best Airbnbs are the unique stays at National Parks and cool apartments in the major cities.
 Expect to pay around $90-$200+/night for a decent Airbnb.